 Most of us give meaning to a tattoo.
-And since it will be something you will see it your whole life, something that will shape who you become as a person, you want it to be great.
+And since it will be something you will see your whole life, something that will shape who you become as a person, you want it to be great.
 But life is not always roses and moonlight.
-What can you do with a tattoo that you’ll end up to hate now or later in life?
+What can you do with a tattoo that you’ll end up hating now or later in life?

-I will give 2 options if you want to do something about it.
+I will give you 2 options if you want to do something about it.

 Cover Up Tattoo

 A different design on the place that your tattoo is now.
 This ‘covering up’ will hide the tattoo you don’t like.
 A new design will be made to do so and it will be tattooed on the place of your current piece.
 There are artists that specialize in tattoo cover-ups.